SLKone/staging/_case-studies/Forecasting-Financial-Performance-with-Machine-Learning-for-$10B-Oil-&-Gas-Organization.md

 ---

 #### Situation
-- Client’s Financial Planning and Analysis (FP&A) team executed a monthly forecasting exercise largely dependent on qualitative inputs from sales and executive leadership ​
+- Client's Financial Planning and Analysis (FP&A) team executed a monthly forecasting exercise largely dependent on qualitative inputs from sales and executive leadership ​
 - Leadership was concerned with the poor forecast accuracy and wanted to identify opportunities for improvement​
 - The challenge for the forecasting team was identifying the operational factors driving revenue and costs across various data sets​
 - **FP&A leadership asked SLKone for process and systems improvement opportunities to increase forecast accuracy**